2026 Membership - Now Available

 If there is more than one ride leader available then breaking into multiple groups at different paces with different routes is a potential.

-If no other ride leader is available and some riders choose not to return early then it will be considered that they abandoned the ride.
+If no other ride leader is available and some riders choose to return early then it will be considered that they abandoned the ride.

-What the Recreational Group expects of you
+What the Group 6 expects of you

-Although it is a no-drop ride riders are still expected to be self-sufficient, i.e. cell phone, repair kit/tools, food, and water as needed.
+Although it is a no-drop ride, riders are still expected to be self-sufficient, i.e. cell phone, repair kit/tools, food, and water as needed.

 Riders need to know the route and be comfortable getting home on their own in case a situation arises where they have to abandon a ride.